Psvensso/react-starter-book/react-components.md

 Functional components don’t have instances at all.
 Class components have instances, but you never need to create a component instance directly—React takes care of this.

 **Finally, to create elements, use React.createElement\(\), JSX, or an element factory helper.
 Don’t write elements as plain objects in the real code—just know that they are plain objects under the hood.**

 ---

+Exercise time!

+Bring out your notebooks and branch

+---